Evelin Lindner's Publications & Teaching

 Dignity-ism/Dignism

 Dignism means ending cycles of humiliation of the past and preventing new ones from emerging.
 Dignism means loving care for the common good of all of humanity as co-inhabitants of one single finite habitat.
-Dignism weaves together all dignifying aspects of all the world’s cultural realms into one decent global village.
+Dignism weaves together all dignifying aspects of all the world's traditions into systems that protect the dignity of all living beings in our global village.

 With the HumanDHS network and fellowship, and the humiliationstudies.org website, we wish to invite everybody to contribute as equals, as equals in dignity.
 I see my role in facilitating and protecting this process.
 My personal desire is to nurture as much as possible our shared vision of building a world which transcends humiliation, a world in which we hold hands in mutual respect for equal dignity.
 I wish to contribute by building relationships of shared leadership.
 For this task, I offer my life and stand out as "me" just enough, no more.
 Whatever I share here, is in service of this role, nothing more.
 In line with my theoretical work, my "religion" is "love, humility, dignity, courage, and awe and wonderment (for the vastness of the universe and our ignorance as humans)."
 I resonate with Rudolf Otto's notion of awe before the mysterium tremendum et fascinans ("the awe-inspiring, mesmerizing mystery"), I feel close to philosopher Plotinus and his view on love as much as to the wisdom of Persian Sufi poet Hafiz (see top of this page), or the raw experience emphasized by the Pratyabhijna school in Kashmir (Pratyabhijna Sastra, in Sanskrit "spontaneous recognition," emphasizes mere "realisation" and "recognition," rather than requiring upayas (means), that is, there is nothing to practice).
 Any separation between "normal" life and "spiritual" life is meaningless to me.
 My entire life is "a prayer" or "a meditation."
 I see myself as a paradigm shifter toward love, on the background of the humility of awe (perhaps I am a possibilian in David Eagleman's language).
 Equal dignity for all does not mean that everybody should be the same, or strive to become "lone heroes"; it means to create relationships of solidarity where rankism is avoided, where rank is not abused (Robert Fuller).
 It means that hierarchy is kept to the necessary functional minimum.
 In the same spirit, engaging in "polishing of ego facades" is something I find stultifying and detest.
 When I offer my experiences of struggle and insight, then I do this as a vehicle to encourage more authenticity in others, to open space for everybody inside and outside our network to be creative and co-lead.
 I wish to refrain particularly from trying to turn myself (or our fellowship) into a marketable product.
 I do not wish to "sell" our insights for the personal advantage of a few.
 I do not wish to turn a quest to address the deepest questions posed by humankind into a mere program for jobs.